 I love my nachos to be super loaded, and no corner will be left behind in this recipe!
 I’ll also be topping these off with Homemade Guacamole, Pico de Gallo, and Fresh Black Bean Salsa.
 I’ll be sharing how to make all of these components briefly, but if you want more details about any of the toppings, be sure to check out each of the recipes!

 Do you love ordering those work-of-art plates of nachos at restaurants?
 It’s really easy to make your own at home, and I’ll show you how in this recipe!
-If you want to take a trip to both Mexico and India with this exciting fusion snack, then be sure to make these Paneer Pakora Nachos as part of your Live to Cook one month challenge!
+If you want to take a trip to both Mexico and India with this exciting fusion snack, then be sure to make these unique nachos as part of your Live to Cook one month challenge!
 Get started for free by signing up to my email newsletter, plus all of my new recipes will be sent straight to your inbox!

-Why You’ll Love Paneer Pakora Nachos!
+Why You’ll Love These Paneer Pakoras Nachos!

 Crispy paneer pakora: Most of the work done in this recipe is for the buttermilk fried chicken!
 Otherwise, you just need to assemble and bake!